Searching for the best WordPress blocks plugins to add new blocks to the WordPress editor (aka Gutenberg)?

 - Pricing table

-Some of the blocks that are currently in development include sticky columns, a slider block, team members, testimonials, and more.
+Some of the blocks that are currently in development include sticky columns, a slider block, inline SVG, and more.

 For the post block, you can choose from five different layouts, which gives you a lot of flexibility: